Board of Directors

 Lynn Graves, Chair

-was born and raised in Culpeper and graduated from Culpeper County High School in 1963.
+Tom O’Halloran was born and raised in Culpeper and graduated from Culpeper County High School in 1963.
 He received a degree in engineering from Virginia Tech.
 He owns Glengary Tree Farm in Rixeyville.
 The farm was originally a cow/calf operation but, under the advice of his father, he started planting Christmas trees in 1978.
 Mr. & Mrs. O’Halloran have a son and a daughter plus 4 grandchildren and is expecting his first great grandchild.
 His hobbies include motorcycle riding and reading.
 He is chairman of the Ag/Forestal Advisory Committee and is a member of the Culpeper County Economic Advisory Committee.
-He is on the Extension Leadership Council and is a director of the Virginia Farm Direct Marketing Association, past president of the Virginia Christmas Tree Growers Association and past director of the National Christmas Tree Growers Association.
+He is on the Extension Leadership Council and is a past director of the Virginia Farm Direct Marketing Association, past president of the Virginia Christmas Tree Growers Association and past director of the National Christmas Tree Growers Association.
 In 2002, the State Capitol Christmas tree at the Governor’s mansion was from Glengary.
 In 2011, Mr. O’Halloran was appointed to represent CSWCD on the Rappahannock River Basin Commission and in 2016 was appointed to its Executive Council.

-was elected a Director representing Orange County in 1996 after serving as an Associate Director for three years.
+Robert Bradford was elected a Director representing Orange County in 1996 after serving as an Associate Director for three years.
 He lives in Orange County with his wife Virginia and his daughter Stella.
 He owns and operates a beef cattle operation and has been a building contractor specializing in renovations.
 He is very supportive of BMPs and water quality and has an active roof water collection system on his farm.
 Mr. Bradford’s activity as Director includes Technical Committee Chair.

 L. Bradford Jarvis

 Brad Jarvis is the Extension Agent, Agriculture for Virginia Cooperative Extension in Madison County.
 He received his degrees in Animal Science and Extension Education from Virginia Tech in 1987.
-Over his 25 year Extension career, he has worked with farmers, agri-business and community leaders to disseminate researched based information and developed educational programs in agricultural production and sustainability with an emphasis on nutrient management planning, cover crops, integrated pest management, commercial fruit production, forage production, local food systems and community strategic planning.
+Over his 30 year Extension career, he has worked with farmers, agri-business and community leaders to disseminate researched based information and developed educational programs in agricultural production and sustainability with an emphasis on nutrient management planning, cover crops, integrated pest management, commercial fruit production, forage production, local food systems and community strategic planning.
 Mr. Jarvis is a member of the Madison Young Farmers, Madison Farm Bureau Board, Virginia Forage and Grassland Council, Central Virginia Cattlemen Association and National Association of County Agriculture Agents.
 Effective January 3, 2017 Brad serves as an Associate Director on the Culpeper SWCD Board.

-was elected Director representing Greene County in 2001.
-He resides on and operates the Greene County farm that has been in his family for over 200 years.
-He graduated from James Madison University with a BS in Social Studies Education and was a teacher for 31 years.
-Mr. Runkle was on the committee which prepared the original Greene County Comprehensive Plan, served on the Planning Commission, has been on the Board of Zoning Appeals since 1993, and is a member of the Greene County Farm Bureau Board of Directors.
-He won a conservation award from the CSWCD in the 1980’s and has employed numerous conservation practices on his grazing land over the years.
-Mr. Runkle and his wife Janet have two daughters.
+Robert Runkle was elected Director representing Greene County in 2001.
+His Greene County Century Farm has been family owned for over 200 years.
+He graduated from James Madison University with a degree in Social Studies Education and was a teacher for 31 years.
+He was on the committee that prepared the original Greene County Comprehensive Plan, served on the Planning Commission and is a member of the Board of Zoning Appeals.
+He is a member of the Greene County Farm Bureau Board of Directors.
+He is a past recipient of a CSWCD conservation award and has implemented numerous conservation practices over the years.
+He, and his wife, Janet, have two daughters.
 His hobbies include travel and reading.
-Mr. Runkle serves as Chair of the Personnel Committee.
+He serves as Chair of the Personnel Committee.

 Sarah W. Sharpe